 At this stage the piston colour changes to red, to show that the oil pressure increases from the low ‘boost’ value of a few bar up to the system pressure of perhaps 350 bar or more.
 Oil has low compressibility, so the cylinder pressure-rise is almost instantaneous.
 The high-pressure valve to the right of the low-pressure valve opens - you can just about see its purple poppet move to the right.
 In the case of a pump like this, this high-pressure valve is a simple spring-loaded check-valve.
 As the piston moves toward top-dead-centre, oil is forced at high-pressure out through the open poppet of the high-pressure valve and into the external hydraulic system.

-The solenoids are activated by power FETs (Field Effect Transistors), which are in turn connected directly to the digital output of an embedded controller.
-This intimate marriage of mechanics, electronics and software is a defining characteristic of Digital Displacement®.
+The solenoids are activated by power FETs (field-effect transistors), which are in turn connected directly to the digital output of an embedded controller.
+This intimate marriage of mechanics, electronics and software is a defining characteristic of our Digital Displacement® pumps and motors.

 In the animations, the pump is shown either fully idling or fully enabled.
-Of course, it usually operates somewhere in between, with each individual cylinder being enabled by the controller as its contribution is required to satisfy the changing needs of the external system or task.
-The keys to Digital Displacement® are that these enabling decisions are made just-in-time to satisfy the instantaneous requirements of the external system and that idling cylinders consume very little parasitic energy.
+Of course, it usually operates somewhere in between, with each individual cylinder being enabled by the controller if and when its contribution is required to satisfy the changing needs of the external system or task.
+In a Digital Displacement® machine these enabling decisions are made just-in-time to satisfy the instantaneous requirements of the external system with idling cylinders consuming very little parasitic energy.
 This makes the machines responsive and efficient.

 This photograph from the early 1990s shows the first small prototype Digital Displacement® pump that was built by Artemis.
 It has a nominal power rating of around 15 kW.
 The animations on this page are based on this kind of machine.
 You can probably identify pistons and cylinders as well as low- and high-pressure valves and their component parts.